AdnanSharique/openai-ddib/README.md

 9. Our Knowledge Base has been trained on "Microsoft-Responsible-AI-Standard-v2-General-Requirements.pdf".

-10. **Repeat** step #7, by replacing the "pdf" with the rest of the ResponsibleAI pdfs available in the package, to train the Knowledge Base completely.
+10. **Repeat** step #7, by replacing the "PDF" with the rest of the ResponsibleAI PDFs available in the package, to train the Knowledge Base completely.

 ### Webapp Scenario 1